Are You Ready for the Holidays?

 - Look at how far you’ve come so far in your grief journey.
 What have you learned?
 Are you doing some things today that a few days, weeks or months ago you didn’t think you could?
 Measure what is working for you.
 And if it works, do it again.

 - Write to remember!
 Give purpose to your words.
-Write for Grief Reflection in the Navigating Grief Community.
+Write for Grief Reflection.
 Wrap up the perfect journal and give it to yourself — something you can’t wait to write in.
 Frame a photo -– be sure to write up and include the story along with it.
 Create memory storycards using our exclusive online (launches November, 2012) — one simple but important memory at a time.
 For more writing ideas, read Stories Can Heal.

 - Assess the stress.
 Is it external, i.e., other people’s expectations on you, or internal, i.e., the pressure you put on yourself to do it all?
 Either way, decide what is best for you and give yourself permission to change your mind, make different plans, leave early or stay a little longer when you are enjoying yourself.
 You can’t change how other people act, but you can manage how your respond and what choices you make.